 I am originally from the Southampton area.
 I have a BA in English with American & Postcolonial Studies from the University of Exeter, an MA in Critical Theory from the University of Sussex, and a PhD from the same institution (where I was also employed as a tutor for a number of years).

-From my doctorate to the present, I have worked on the American novelist Thomas Pynchon.
-My first book, entitled Pynchon and the Political, was published by Routledge in 2007 (made available in paperback as of 2012).
-This project, part of the 'Studies in Major Literary Authors' series, explores the relationship between political commitment and postmodern play in Pynchon’s extraordinary and demanding fiction.
+The most significant through-line here is my work on the novelist Thomas Pynchon.
+Pynchon and the Political, my first book, was published by Routledge in late 2007.
+This project is part of the 'Studies in Major Literary Authors' series and explores the relationship between political commitment and postmodern play in Pynchon’s extraordinary and demanding fiction.

-My more recent research has a distinctly trans-atlantic and trans-hemispheric bent, exploring Pynchon’s engagement with national/regional cultures beyond the borders of the USA.
-This phase of my career includes articles on the representation of the Balkans in Against the Day and on Argentine cultural politics in Gravity’s Rainbow.
+My more recent research investigates Pynchon’s engagement with national/regional cultures beyond the borders of the USA.
+This phase of my career includes long articles on the representation of the Balkans in Against the Day and on Argentine literature and politics in Gravity’s Rainbow.
 The latter piece draws on the unique results of archival sleuthing carried out in Buenos Aires, ably assisted by the translator Daniela Vazquez Kalf.
-It sheds light on Pynchon’s fascination with Argentina and identifies some of his key source materials.
-My interest in Pynchon continues unabated with work-in-progress on Bleeding Edge (I am investigating the narrative and contextual role of his allusions to US foreign policy in Latin America).
+My interest in Pynchon continues unabated with a new publication on (un)popular music in Bleeding Edge.

-In August 2013, I organised 'International Pynchon Week' here in Durham, a 4-day conference that featured close to 50 speakers from around the world.
+In August 2013, I organised 'International Pynchon Week' in Durham, a 4-day conference that featured close to 50 speakers from around the world.
 I have also spoken about Pynchon on CBC's 'Sunday Edition'.
 You can listen here:

-Beyond Pynchon, I have also published scholarship on the depiction of terrorism and political violence in contemporary fiction and film.
-These pieces cover novelists and filmmakers ranging from John Updike to Hany Abu-Assad and Olivier Assayas.
+Beyond Pynchon, I have published scholarship on the depiction of terrorism in contemporary fiction and cinema (including the work of filmmakers such as Hany Abu-Assad and Olivier Assayas).

-I am a member of the Centre for Modern Conflicts and Cultures in Durham, the Captivating Criminality Network, the Percival Everett Society, and the International Society for Metal Music Studies.
+I am a member of the Centre for Modern Conflicts and Cultures in Durham, the Captivating Criminality Network, and the International Society for Metal Music Studies.